kekyo/typed-message/README.md

 };
 ```

-Pass the hook’s `dictionary` directly to `TypedMessageProvider`; if it is empty the provider falls back to the generated message metadata automatically.
+`useLocaleController` keeps dictionaries cached and persisted, while `useLocale` exposes just the `locale`, `status`, and `setLocale` trio wherever you need to build UI.
+If the active dictionary ends up empty, the provider still falls back to the generated message metadata automatically.

 ----